-The parent-child relationship is different from all others
+The parent-child relationship is different from all others.

 Posted Apr 10, 2016

-“…the mother and child reunion, Is only a motion away.”
-Paul Simon
+" ... the mother and child reunion, is only a motion away.” — Paul Simon

 Paul Simon was right about the mother and child reunion being a very close bond.
 The parent-child relationship is qualitatively different than all of our other relationships.
-Dr. Keith Crnic, Professor and Chairman of the Psychology Department at Arizona State University has extensively studied this relationship for most of his career.
-His lab has looked at how the nature of stress in parent-child relationships influences child and family function as well asand has the used longitudinal studies to look at the association between parenting styles and children’s emotions and behaviors that may contribute to early mental health issues in children.
+Dr. Keith Crnic, professor and chairman of the psychology department at Arizona State University, has extensively studied this relationship for most of his career.
+His lab has looked at how the nature of stress in parent-child relationships influences child and family function.
+He has also used longitudinal studies to look at the association between parenting styles and children’s emotions and behaviors that may contribute to early mental health issues in children.

 2) Children with developmental delays are more likely to have behavioral issues.
 The extent of a child’s behavior problems is a strong contributor to parenting stress, more so than the child’s cognitive delay.

 5) Emotion, in all its facets, plays an important role in the development and trajectory of parent-child relationships.
 It’s a two-way street; children’s emotions affecting parental behaviors and parental emotions affecting children’s development and behaviors.
 The regulation of emotion is especially critical in parent-child relationships, for parents as models, and for children as a core developmental competence.